SidduKumar-1292/Customer-Order-Data-Analysis/README.md

 - Open `sql_queries.sql` in SQL Server Management Studio (SSMS).
 - Execute queries for joins, filters, groupings, and aggregations.

-**3️⃣ Open Power BI Report**
-- Open `PowerBI_Report.pbix` in Power BI Desktop.
-- Ensure the SQL Server connection is set correctly or use the included Excel dataset for offline mode.

 ---

 🫠 **Technologies Used**
 - **Excel** – Data cleaning, formatting, and combination.
 - **SQL Server** – Data storage and analysis using SQL queries.
-- **Power BI** – Interactive multi-page chart creation.

 ---